Giantpizzahead/life-coach-x/README.md

 A habit tracking app that gamifies daily routines with HP (Habit Points) rewards and a clean, minimal interface.

 For personal use.
-AI helped a ton :D
+Mostly AI generated :D